transparency-dev/witness-network/site/content/witness-tables.md

 | -------- | ---------- | ---------------------------------------- |

-**Warning:** these witnesses try to keep things stable and working, but can't promise much yet since witness configuration is a work-in-progress service.
+**Warning:** these witnesses try to keep things stable and working, but can't promise much since our witness network is a work-in-progress service.

 ## Testing